 As well as a score for each section and a total score for the MCAT, you’ll also receive a percentile rank for each of your scores.
 The percentile rank shows you the percentage of other test-takers who scored the same or lower than you scored within each section of the MCAT and overall, allowing you to see how your scores compare to others.
 For example, if you received a percentile rank of 45 for a total scaled score of 500, this would mean that 45% of candidates scored a total of 500 or less.

-The AAMC provides updated percentile ranks every year, using data from the most recent three years of all examinees’ scores; this ensures that any changes reflect a meaningful change in the scores of examinees, not simply year-to-year fluctuations.
+The AAMC provides updated percentile ranks every year, using data from the most recent three years of all examinees’ scores; this ensures that any changes reflect a meaningful change in examinees' scores, not simply year-to-year fluctuations.

 You can find more information regarding percentile ranks for the MCAT exam, including historical and current percentile ranks, on the AAMC’s website here.